 - Contact your legislators about the issues that matter most to you and your patients.
 Visit the Legislative Center here.

-To view the full 2020 Advocacy Summary, please click here.
+To view MedChi's 2020 Advocacy Summary, please click here.

-The Legislative Office, located close to the Maryland State House in downtown Annapolis, coordinates MedChi's legislative activities, working closely with MedChi's lobbying team and and physician activists to ensure that the voice of MedChi and Maryland physicians is heard in the General Assembly.
-The Legislative Office produces a weekly Legislative Update while the legislature is in session, arranges for physician testimony on bills, and staffs the meetings of the MedChi Legislative Committee.
-Reach the legislative office by e-mail or by phone at 410-539-0872 ext.
-6001.
+The MedChi Legislative Office, located close to the Maryland State House in downtown Annapolis, coordinates MedChi's legislative activities, while working closely with MedChi's lobbying team and physician activists to ensure that the voice of MedChi and Maryland physicians is heard in the Maryland General Assembly during the Maryland Legislative Session.
+The MedChi Legislative Office produces a weekly MedChi Legislative Update while the Maryland State Legislature is in session, arranges for physician testimony on bills, and staffs the meetings of the MedChi Legislative Council.
+Reach the MedChi Legislative Office by e-mail or by phone at 410-539-9599.
 Click here for details on MedChi's Legislative Council and Archives from years prior.